junxit/us-congress-bills-110/metadata.md

 - 2007-10-18 — Referred to the Committee on Foreign Affairs, and in addition to the Committees on the Judiciary, and Energy and Commerce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2007-10-18 — Referred to the Committee on Foreign Affairs, and in addition to the Committees on the Judiciary, and Energy and Commerce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2007-10-18 — Referred to the Committee on Foreign Affairs, and in addition to the Committees on the Judiciary, and Energy and Commerce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2007-10-22 — Referred to the Subcommittee on Health.
+- 2007-10-23 — Committee Consideration and Mark-up Session Held.
+- 2007-10-23 — Ordered to be Reported (Amended) by Voice Vote.
+- 2007-11-06 — Committee on Energy and Commerce discharged.
+- 2007-11-06 — Committee on Energy and Commerce discharged.
+- 2007-11-06 — House Committee on Judiciary Granted an extension for further consideration ending not later than Nov.
+9, 2007.
+- 2007-11-06 — Reported (Amended) by the Committee on Foreign Affairs.
+H. Rept.
+110-430, Part I.
+- 2007-11-06 — Reported (Amended) by the Committee on Foreign Affairs.
+H. Rept.
+110-430, Part I.
+- 2007-11-09 — House Committee on Judiciary Granted an extension for further consideration ending not later than Nov.
+20, 2007.
+- 2007-11-20 — Committee on Judiciary discharged.
+- 2007-11-20 — Committee on Judiciary discharged.
+- 2007-11-20 — Placed on the Union Calendar, Calendar No. 281.